sailpoint-oss/python-sdk/sailpoint/beta/docs/SourcesApi.md

 configuration.access_token = os.environ["ACCESS_TOKEN"]

 # Enter a context with an instance of the API client
-with beta.ApiClient(configuration) as api_client:
+with sailpoint.beta.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = beta.SourcesApi(api_client)
+    api_instance = sailpoint.beta.SourcesApi(api_client)
     source_id = '2c9180835d191a86015d28455b4a2329' # str | The Source ID.
-    usage_type = beta.UsageType() # UsageType | The type of provisioning policy usage.
+    usage_type = sailpoint.beta.UsageType() # UsageType | The type of provisioning policy usage.
 In IdentityNow, a source can support various provisioning operations.
 For example, when a joiner is added to a source, this may trigger both CREATE and UPDATE provisioning operations.
 Each usage type is considered a provisioning policy.
 A source can have any number of these provisioning policies defined.
 These are the common usage types:  CREATE - This usage type relates to 'Create Account Profile', the provisioning template for the account to be created.
 For example, this would be used for a joiner on a source.
 UPDATE - This usage type relates to 'Update Account Profile', the provisioning template for the 'Update' connector operations.
 For example, this would be used for an attribute sync on a source.
 ENABLE - This usage type relates to 'Enable Account Profile', the provisioning template for the account to be enabled.
 For example, this could be used for a joiner on a source once the joiner's account is created.
 DISABLE - This usage type relates to 'Disable Account Profile', the provisioning template for the account to be disabled.
 For example, this could be used when a leaver is removed temporarily from a source.
-You can use these four usage types for all your provisioning policy needs. provisioning_policy_dto = beta.ProvisioningPolicyDto() # ProvisioningPolicyDto |
+You can use these four usage types for all your provisioning policy needs. provisioning_policy_dto = sailpoint.beta.ProvisioningPolicyDto() # ProvisioningPolicyDto |

     try:
         # Update Provisioning Policy by UsageType